City's first steps

-How you live, eat, and travel affects our climate.
-As carbon dioxide gases are released into the atmosphere, the atmospheric temperature is raised and global warming is a result.
+How you live, eat, and travel affect our climate.
+As carbon dioxide gases are released into the atmosphere, the atmospheric temperature is raised, leading to global warming.
 The results of this warming threaten our existence on earth if left unchecked.
 You are responsible for creating 11 tons of carbon dioxide a year.
 Outside of the United States, individuals create only about four tons a year.
 Here are some simple steps you can take right now to help.

 Replace old appliances that hog energy.

 Use compact fluorescent light (CFL) bulbs Calculate your home’s electrical load profile

 |On the road|